turboMaCk/non-empty-list-alias/README.md

 ### Drawbacks

 Compare to other implementations this implementation has not descriptive constructor in value space.
-This means that in pattern matching happens on pair instead of explicit constructor.
+This means that in pattern matching happens on pair instead of explicit constructor like `Cons` or `NonEmpty`.

 **conventional library:**